tarantool/doc/doc/reference/reference_sql/sql_plus_lua.rst

 This has only the constraints (primary-key and unique-key) that can be found by looking at the :ref:`_index <box_space-index>` space.
 It is not a list of indexes, that is, it is not equivalent to INFORMATION_SCHEMA.STATISTICS.
-We do not take the columns of the index because in standard SQL they would be in a different table.
+The columns of the index are not taken because in standard SQL they would be in a different table.

 Example: